101 Ways to Get Healthy!

 10 Discover the healthy goodness of green tea.

 You can use it to quench your thirst instead of soda and other fizzy drinks.
 Green teas have been known to improve with a number of health conditions include rheumatoid arthritis, cardiovascular diseases, impaired immune function, infections, high cholesterol levels and even certain forms of cancer.
 It contains antioxidants that are important in cancer prevention too.

-11 Take vitamin supplements.
+11 Take healthy vitamin supplements.

 While getting healthy, you may be trying to cut down on your calorie intake, chances are, you may be also compromising your nutrition.
-The best way to augment the depleted vitamins and minerals in the body is through supplementations.
+The best way to augment the depleted vitamins and minerals in the body is through supplementation.
 Discuss this with your physician and determine which type of supplementation will best address your nutrition requirements.

 12 Wash your hands often.